sirauronmach3/wow-raid-boss-strats/MoP/HoF/GrandEmpressShekZeer.md

 - DPS, adds that survive into next phase are priority

 ## Phase 3
+Stack up behind the boss and nuke the shit out of her.
+Save C/Ds for this phase.

 This is the most heal intensive phase, and is a DPS race while continuing to try and avoid unnecessary damage.

 Depending on how fast we've burned through the previous phases, and how well incoming damage has been mitigated, will determine how much healing there is left.